MystenLabs/sui/doc/move.md

 ```

 We will show how to define and instantiate custom structs in the
-[section](#writing-simple-package) describing how to write a simple
+[section](#writing-a-package) describing how to write a simple
 Move package.

 ### Move functions

-Similarly to other popular programming languages, the main unit
+Similarly to other popular programming languages, the main unit of
 computation in Move is a function.
 Let us look at one of the simplest
 functions defined in the Coin
 [module](../sui_programmability/framework/sources/Coin.move), that is